Josverl/PowerTab/Deeplinks.md

 ```

 ## Detecting and acting on a 'incoming link' that contains a subentity ID
-Requirement: configure your Tab to pass the subentityIDs
+Requirement: configure your Tab/bot to pass the subentityIDs in an adaptive card or other link.

 **App.OnStart**
 ```